mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 ### Format

-7 characters or 9 characters separated by spaces or dashes
+Seven characters or nine characters separated by spaces or dashes

 ### Pattern